 We became a Foundation Trust in May 2008 which has made the Trust more accountable to patients, the public and our staff.

-As an NHS Foundation Trust, we are accountable for our performance to the independent regulator NHS Improvement.
-Monitor is accountable to Parliament.
-Most of our funding (90 per cent) comes from Clinical Commissioning Groups that receive funding from the Department of Health and are responsible for commissioning local health services.
+For the quality of care we are accountable to the Care Quality Commission, which is the independent regulator for health and social care.
+On performance issues, we also report to NHS England.
+Most of our funding (90 per cent) comes through the Integrated Care System that receive funding from the Department of Health and is responsible for commissioning local health services.

 Who we serve